-- 1. The student must either have completed a college level math course or receive a passing score on the NBC Math Competency Exam. - The student must either transfer in or complete a child development course before beginning methods courses (indicated as a prerequisite in the course descriptions).
+- A student entering under the Advantage Structure must either have completed a college level math course or receive a passing score on the NBC Math Competency Exam. - 2.
+The student must either transfer in or complete a child development course before beginning methods courses (indicated as a prerequisite in the course descriptions).